Skip to main content

 For general questions and information between the hours of 8:00 am to 9:00 pm CT, Monday – Friday and Saturday 10:00 am to 2:00 pm CT, you can reach our Customer Care Department toll-free at (800) 893-5304.
 After normal business hours you can still access information concerning your account on our automated phone system, which is available to help you access your loan information 24 hours a day, 7 days a week.

 You may contact our Customer Care Department by calling 800-893-5304 and discuss your concerns with one of our Customer Care Specialists.
-You can also submit your request in writing to:
+Notices of Error and Requests for Information should be submitted in writing to:

 New American Funding